defiant4/Temperature-Monitoring-Solution-Backend/README.md

 ### And coding style tests

-I have used vanilla javascript(ES6) with Node.js(v12.00XX) and Socket.io(2.0) for coding the whole codebase.
+I have used Vanilla Javascript(ES6) with Node.js(v12.00XX) and Socket.io(2.0) for coding the whole codebase.
 Proper coding indentation and comments have been maintained throughout each js file for easy code readability.

 ## Deployment